 Rason is a special economic zone (SEZ) located in the north-east of North Korea.
 Being an SEZ means it plays by different rules to the rest of the country, and it’s a very unique little corner of the DPRK.

 One major difference is that it operates outside the socialist system of the rest of the country, and private enterprise is not only allowed, but encouraged.
-There is a bustling Hong-Kong-owned casino/hotel called “the Emperor Casino/Hotel” (owned, if you can imagine, by the Emperor Group).
+There is a bustling casino/hotel called “the Imperial Casino/Hotel” (formerly owned by Hong Kong based Emperor Group).

 Rason also has a trade fair in August of every year (and yes, we run tours there).
 It was precisely because of this trade fair that I ended up at the casino (though the casino is usually included on Rason tours anyway).